Euphredes/Euphredes/README.txt

 phone, home.
 The industrial build you
 places: town, city, state.

-Ruben tells me to warehouse to distribute all resources to maximize Mass consumer satisfaction.
+Ruben tells me to warehouse all resources to then maximize Mass consumer satisfaction.

-           Cannon
+           Cannons

 Ludwig tells me only poets are meant to speak.
 He tells me language itself is playing games on knowledge.
-Let this
+Let me
 Yankee Doodle Dandy.
 The pen scripts swordplay.
 What irishmanhood leads the dance?